PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/DS1_L1_MVP.md

 ## 7) Mock-Assessment
 Every workshop includes a small mock-assessment to prepare you for the actual assessment deliverable you'll create in datalab.

-0) Create a word or pdf file with your student number named 'DS_L1_MockAssessment_STUDENTNUMBER' ('STUDENTNUMBER' is the text you replace with your student number in case that wasn't clear) where you answer the following questions:
+A) Create a word or pdf file with your student number named 'DS_L1_MockAssessment_STUDENTNUMBER' ('STUDENTNUMBER' is the text you replace with your student number in case that wasn't clear) where you answer the following questions:

-1. Questions: Defining objects as data
+B. Questions: Defining objects as data

-a.
-Choose an object to define: e.g. in your direct vicinity or something you like or want to understand better.
+0. Choose an object to define: e.g. in your direct vicinity or something you like or want to understand better.
-b.
-Describe the object formally in at least 100 words.
+1. Describe the object formally in at least 100 words.
-c.
-Quantify the object into (at least 10) variables.
+2. Quantify the object into (at least 10) variables.
-d.
-Form a data-driven research question based on your variables and the formal description of the object.
+3. Form a data-driven research question based on your variables and the formal description of the object.
-e.
-Describe the background for your research question based on your research question, formal description, variables and other resources found online.
+4. Describe the background for your research question based on your research question, formal description, variables and other resources found online.
 References your sources using APA citation.

-2. Questions: Defining phenomena as data
+C. Questions: Defining phenomena as data

-a.
-Choose an phenomena to define: e.g. in your direct vicinity or something you like or want to understand better.
+0. Choose an phenomena to define: e.g. in your direct vicinity or something you like or want to understand better.
-b.
-Describe the phenomena formally in at least 100 words.
+1. Describe the phenomena formally in at least 100 words.
-c.
-Quantify the phenomena into (at least 10) variables.
+2. Quantify the phenomena into (at least 10) variables.
-d.
-Form a data-driven research question based on your variables and the formal description of the phenomena.
+3. Form a data-driven research question based on your variables and the formal description of the phenomena.
-e.
-Describe the background for your research question based on your research question, formal description, variables and other resources found online.
+4. Describe the background for your research question based on your research question, formal description, variables and other resources found online.
 References your sources using APA citation.

 ## 8) Hand-in Documentation